-Same Versus Different Offers
+Same vs. Different Offers

 We first predicted that participants would distribute stickers more equally when offers were the same: When offers were different, equity and market considerations should lead participants to distribute more stickers to friends offering more money.
-To test this, we collapsed across same trials (no money, equal money) and collapsed across different trials (more/less, refusal, inability), and then for same versus different trials separately, we calculated the proportion of trials for which an equal number of stickers was distributed to Friend A and Friend B (i.e., zero to each, one to each, or two to each).
-Proportions were used to permit comparison across the different numbers of trials (two same offer trials, three different offer trials).
-We conducted a repeated-measures analysis of variance (ANOVA) with offer type (same, different) and sticker number (even, odd) as the within-participants factors and age group (5-6, 7-8, 9-10, adults) as the between-participants factor.
+To test this, we collapsed across Same trials (No Money, Equal Money) and collapsed across Different trials (More/Less, Refusal, Inability), and then for Same vs. Different trials separately, we calculated the proportion of trials for which an equal number of stickers was distributed to Friend A and Friend B (i.e., zero to each, one to each, or two to each).
+Proportions were used to permit comparison across the different numbers of trials (two Same Offer trials, three Different Offer trials).
+We conducted a repeated-measures analysis of variance (ANOVA) with offer type (Same, Different) and sticker number (Even, Odd) as the within-participants factors and age group (5-6, 7-8, 9-10, Adults) as the between-participants factor.

-As predicted, participants were more likely to distribute stickers equally during same (.88) versus different (.42) trials, F(1, 97) = 189.22, p < .001, $\eta_p^2$ = .66.
-However, this effect interacted with age group, F(3, 97) = 13.25, p < .001, $\eta_p^2 = .29$ .
-To examine the interaction, we tested the effect of offer type within each age group considered individually, setting our alpha level for post hoc comparisons of the interaction to .0125 (.05/4 age groups) to account for multiple comparisons.
-At all age groups, participants distributed more equally when offers were the same versus different (5-6: 0.72 vs. 0.56; 7-8: 0.89 vs. 0.48; 9-10: 0.94 vs. 0.40; adults: 0.97 vs. 0.23; $ps \le .012$ ).
+As predicted, participants were more likely to distribute stickers equally during Same (.88) vs. Different (.42) trials, F(1, 97) = 189.22, p < .001, $\eta_p^2 = .66$.
+However, this effect interacted with age group, F(3, 97) = 13.25, p < .001, $\eta_p^2 = .29$.
+To examine the interaction, we tested the effect of offer type within each age group considered individually, setting our alpha level for post-hoc comparisons of the interaction to .0125 (.05/4 age groups) to account for multiple comparisons.
+At all age groups, participants distributed more equally when offers were the Same vs. Different (5-6: .72 vs. .56; 7-8: .89 vs. .48; 9-10: .94 vs. .40; Adults: .97 vs. .23; ps $\leq .012$).
 See Figure 2 for distributions by offer type and age group.
-Finally, there was a main effect of sticker number, F(1, 97) = 5.89, p = .017, $\eta_p^2 = .06$ , indicating that participants distributed more equally between the two friends when an even number of stickers was available to give away than when an odd number of stickers was available to give away (.68 vs. .62).
-This result may be due to the relative ease of distributing an even versus odd number of stickers between two people.
+Finally, there was a main effect of sticker number, F(1, 97) = 5.89, p = .017, $\eta_p^2 = .06$, indicating that participants distributed more equally between the two friends when an even number of stickers was available to give away (.68 vs. .62).
+This result may be due to the relative ease of distributing an even vs. odd number of stickers between two people.
 No other significant results were found.

-No-Money Versus Equal Money Offers
+No Money vs. Equal Money Offers

-We next tested whether participants' distributions differed during same offers when money was involved versus not involved.
+We next tested whether participants' distributions differed during Same offers when money was involved vs. not involved.
 Testing whether this is the case serves as an important control to check that introducing money offers does not unexpectedly influence behaviors.
-Again, our dependent variable was the proportion of trials on which participants distributed the stickers evenly between A and B. We conducted a repeated-measures ANOVA with vignette type (no money, equal money) and sticker number (even, odd) as the within-participants factors and age group (5-6, 7-8, 9-10, adults) as the between-participants factor.
-We obtained only one significant effect, a main effect of age group, F(3, 97) = 7.35, p < .001, $\eta_p^2 = .19$ .
-Children 5-6 years distributed less equally than participants in all other age groups (5-6: 0.72; 7-8: 0.89; 9-10: 0.94; adults: 0.97; all ps < .01).
+Again, our dependent variable was the proportion of trials on which participants distributed the stickers evenly between A and B. We conducted a repeated measures ANOVA with vignette type (No Money, Equal Money) and sticker number (Even, Odd) as the within-participants factors and age group (5-6, 7-8, 9-10, Adults) as the between-participants factor.
+We obtained only one significant effect, a main effect of age group, F(3, 97) = 7.35, p < .001, $\eta_p^2 = .19$.
+Children 5-6 years distributed less equally than participants in all other age groups (5-6: .72; 7-8: .89; 9-10: .94; Adults: .97; all ps < .01).
 Thus, the inclusion of money in the allocation context had no bearing on the likelihood of distributing equally when offers were the same.